FrankSzendzielarz/AlgorandVisualStudio/Transactions/ContractToContract.md

 Note that the ```payment``` is now an actual ```Payment``` transaction, and the return type is the group transaction as a multi-argument ValueTuple.

+### Steps to produce the SmartContractReference

+Once again, this will be automated by the IDE tooling.
+In the meantime:

+- Inherit a ```SmartContractReference```
+- Copy the ABI methods including their ```SmartContractMethod``` decorators
+- Delete the bodies and make the methods abstract
+- Move the return value to out parameters
+- Change the return type to the ValueTuple representation of the group transaction the method call describes